- About LogicMonitor

 LogicMonitor can be thought of as a system.
 In most cases, the components actively involved are the Collectors installed in your datacenters and the servers providing your LogicMonitor account.

-In the standard state, the Collectors collect data using protocols such as SNMP and WMI from your systems, encrypt the data, and transmit it through an outgoing SSL connection to your LogicMonitor account:
+In the standard state, the Collectors use protocols such as SNMP and WMI from your systems to collect data from your monitored hosts, encrypt the data, and transmit it through an outgoing SSL connection to your LogicMonitor account:

 Where there are strict controls on outgoing HTTPS connections, you can configure Collectors to work through a proxy at your location to reach LogicMonitor.